symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

     probably need to take a step back and first review the :doc:`Forms chapter </book/forms>` before proceeding.

-Let's assume for a moment that this form utilizes an imaginary "Product" entity that has only two relevant properties ("name" and "price").
-The form generated from this class will look the exact same if it is holding a Product object that is brand new, and has not had any of its properties set, as when it is being used to alter or update an existing record in the database that has been fetched with Doctrine.
+Let's assume for a moment that this form utilizes an imaginary "Product" class that has only two relevant properties ("name" and "price").
+The form generated from this class will look the exact same regardless of a new Product is being created or if an existing product is being edited (e.g. a product fetched from the database).

 Suppose now, that you don't want the user to be able to change the `name` value once the object has been created.
 To do this, you can rely on Symfony's :ref:`Event Dispatcher <book-internals-event-dispatcher>`